 Another awesome solution is a simple free app called Pixoff Battery Saver.
 This apps allows you to shut down a certain amount of pixels, in order to save power.
 You can choose the type of grid applied to the display and the number of disabled pixels.
 The concept is really simple and the app doesn’t require root access.
 If you want to try it yourself, you can download it by clicking on the link below!

-Hopefully, these tips have helped you improving your battery life and enjoying your smartphone for longer without looking for a charger as often as before.
+Hopefully, these tips about lowering screen resolution have helped you improving your battery life and enjoying your smartphone for longer without looking for a charger as often as before.
 Stay tuned on DroidViews for more interesting content and don’t forget checking out our other awesome articles!